 Agency-wide central support service costs are recorded in the Internal Service Fund and charged as expenditures to the governmental and agency fund types based upon a provisional indirect cost rate.
-Indirect costs are defined by 2 Code of Federal Regulations (CFR) 200 (formerly U.S. Office of Management and Budget Circular No. A-87 (OMB A-87)), Attachment A, as costs "(a) incurred for a common or joint purpose benefiting more than one cost objective, and (b) not readily assignable to the cost objectives specifically benefited, without effort disproportionate to the results achieved."
+Indirect costs are defined by 2 Code of Federal Regulations Part 200, Appendix III, as costs "(a) incurred for a common or joint objective and therefore cannot be identified readily and specifically with a particular sponsored project, an instructional activity, or any other institutional activity."
 In-kind services and costs are not included in indirect costs.
 SETRPC's indirect cost rate is based upon prior cost experience, documented by a cost allocation plan, and is approved by a state coordinating agency.
 It is SETRPC's policy to negotiate with the state coordinating agency a provisional rate which is used for billing purposes during SETRPC's fiscal year.
 Upon completion of an independent audit at the end of each fiscal year, the indirect cost rate is finalized with the state coordinating agency.